bluerobotics/bluerobotics.github.io/thrusters/index.md

 **The motor does not start but the propeller tries to move.**

-This can be caused by a disconnected motor wire or a short between motor wires.Check that all three motor wires are connected and not shorting.
+This can be caused by a disconnected motor wire or a short between motor wires.
+Check that all three motor wires are connected and not shorting.

 **The motor is jammed when turned by hand.**